TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 2. Fork repository to your personal github

 3. Use git clone and copy paste the SSH URL.
 Notice you are cloning whatever branch you are currently on in github.
 Default is master which is good.
-For ex <code>git clone git@github.com:TatianaTylosky/amaze-curric.git</code>
+For example, <code>git clone git@github.com:TatianaTylosky/amaze-curric.git</code>

 4. Create new branch and name somewhat appropriately.
-For ex <code>git checkout -B tati-edits</code>
+For example, <code>git checkout -B tati-edits</code>

-5. Make edits/update to this new branch you have created locally - **NOTE: If you need to make changes to file name you need to make sure all other pull request have been merge.**
+5. Make edits/update to this new branch you have created locally. **NOTE: If you need to make changes to file name you need to make sure all other pull request have been merge.**

 6. Do <code>git status</code> in order to see the file you have changed.
 Then use <code>git add